 - 8 tablespoons molasses

 - 1/2 cup water

-Use for pancakes and store the rest in a jar in the fridge.
-Bring out next time you make pancakes!
+- Use this syrup for pancakes and store the rest in a jar in the fridge.
+Bring it out next time you make pancakes!

 © 2019 Katy Medium